 Manning is a very small city located in the state of South Carolina.
 With a population of 4,037 people and five constituent neighborhoods, Manning is the 89th largest community in South Carolina.

-Unlike some cities, Manning isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manning are a mix of both white- and blue-collar jobs.
-Overall, Manning is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Manning who work in healthcare (13.55%), office and administrative support (11.42%), and sales jobs (11.08%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manning is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manning is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Manning who work in healthcare (16.61%), sales jobs (10.61%), and management occupations (9.46%).

 Manning is an extremely ethnically-diverse city.
 The people who call Manning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manning residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Manning include English, Scandinavian, German, and Scots-Irish.
+Important ancestries of people in Manning include Irish, German, Scots-Irish, and Scandinavian.

 The most common language spoken in Manning is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.